brimdata/brimcap/docs/Custom-Brimcap-Config.md

 > this workaround will no longer be necessary.

-This script is called from our Brimcap config YAML, which includes a `globs:` setting to target only the CSV files and also a Zed shaper to apply rich data types.
+This script is called from our Brimcap config YAML, which includes a `globs:` setting to target only the needed files and also a Zed shaper to apply richer data types.

 ```
 $ cat nfdump.yml